PTW-TUDa/eta_utility/docs/eta_x/common_functions.rst

 Common Functions
 ==================
-In addition to the *ETAx* class, which completely automates the rolling horizons optimization process and the learning process for reinforcement learning algorithms, the *eta_x* module also provides functions which simplify the creation of optimization runs and the required environments and algorithms.
+In addition to the *ETAx* class, which completely automates the rolling horizon optimization process and the learning process for reinforcement learning algorithms, the *eta_x* module also provides functions which simplify the creation of optimization runs and the required environments and algorithms.
 These functions also provide the interfaces for reading *eta_x* configuration files and for the logging capabilities of *eta_x*.